splineclaw/e621dl/README.md

 # Donations

-Since this script was initially written by [**@wwyaiykycnf**](https://github.com/wwyaiykycnf) I will leave their donation section as it was before I forked the repository.
+_Since this script was initially written by [**@wwyaiykycnf**](https://github.com/wwyaiykycnf) I will leave their donation section as it was before I forked the repository._

 If you've benefitted from this _free_ project, why not [buy me something on Amazon?](http://amzn.com/w/20RZIUHXLO6R4) There's tons of cheap bullshit on there I would totally get a kick out of owning.

 Alternatively, drop me an email at wwyaiykycnf+features@gmail.com and say thanks.
-Your support (monetary or not) provides me the motivation to keep fixing bugs and adding new features, so thanks for thinking of me! ng of me! ng of me! ng of me! ng of me!
+Your support (monetary or not) provides me the motivation to keep fixing bugs and adding new features, so thanks for thinking of me!